randomir/envie/docs/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, ``envie`` uses the ``find`` command to search for environments.
 That approach is pretty fast when searching shallow trees.
-However, if you have a deeper directory trees, it's often faster to use a pre-built directory index (i.e. the ``locate`` command).
+However, if you have deeper directory trees, it's often faster to use a pre-built directory index (i.e. the ``locate`` command).
 To enable a combined ``locate/find`` approach to search, you must run ``envie config`` and answer *Yes* when asked about the ``locate/updatedb`` usage.

 .. tip::
-  In a production/server environment, you maybe do not want to use *locate* method and run cron updatedb jobs every 15min.
+  In a production/server environment, you might not want to use *locate* method and run cron updatedb jobs every 15min.

   Actually, you **can** still use *locate*, but rebuild the index manually with